SubashBinu/Data-Analytics-Projects/README.md

     -  Save reports as PDFs or images for business presentations.
     -  Use dashboard insights for data-driven decisions in marketing and strategy.

+-  Finding Pivot Tables & Analysis
+    -  Go to the Sheet Tabs at the bottom of Excel.
+    -  Right-click on any sheet name and select Unhide.
+    -  Choose the sheets containing raw data, calculated fields, or pivot tables, then click OK.

 ## 🛠 Advanced Features
   -  Dynamic Dashboard Cards: Displays key metrics like revenue and orders interactively.